 Visiting Funchal on a Transatlantic cruise

-No matter which time of year your cruise ship crosses the Atlantic— spring or fall —the itinerary will probably include Funchal, Madeira.
+No matter which time of year your cruise ship crosses the Atlantic— spring or fall —your transatlantic cruise itinerary will probably include Funchal, Madeira.
 The Portugese island is the first land mass after cruising across the Atlantic from Florida, or the last chance to walk on land before sailing from Mediterranean ports like Rome or Barcelona back to Fort Lauderdale.

 This is our fourth visit to Madeira.
 Alan and I have enjoyed everything from a typical tour of the area around Funchal that included port tasting, to a four-wheel-drive in the countryside, to doing absolutely nothing except walking around on our own.
 On a spring cruise with Silversea Cruises onboard the Silver Wind, we’ve opted for a cruise excursion focused on levada walking in Funchal.